Vahe1994/SpQR/README.md

 # SPQR model compression

-This repository contains code demonstrating SpQR method for LLM compression.
+**Note:** This repository contains quantization algorithm and the model evaluation code for SpQR method for LLM compression; The efficient inference code will be added soon.

-It accompanies the research paper "[SpQR: A Sparse-Quantized Representation for Near-Lossless LLM Weight Compression](https://arxiv.org/abs/2306.03078v1)" .
+It accompanies the research paper "[SpQR: A Sparse-Quantized Representation for Near-Lossless LLM Weight Compression](https://arxiv.org/abs/2306.03078)" .

 # Installation